 You can make an internal complaint with our plan and/or an external complaint with an organization that is not connected to our plan.

 To make an internal complaint, call Member Services or send us a letter.

 There are different organizations that handle external complaints.
-For more information, read Section J3 on page 207.
+For more information, read Section J3.